kubermatic/docs/content/kubermatic/master/tutorials_howtos/external_clusters/_index.en.md

 You can view the current state of your cluster by hovering the cursor over the small circle on the left of the cluster name.

-Provisioning state depicts that the cluster is gettig Created:
+Provisioning state depicts that the cluster is getting created:
 ![External Cluster Provisioning State](/img/kubermatic/master/tutorials/external_clusters/provisioning_status.png "External Cluster Provisioning State")

-Reconciling state depicts that the cluster is gettig Upgraded:
+Reconciling state depicts that the cluster is getting upgraded:
 ![External Cluster Reconciling State](/img/kubermatic/master/tutorials/external_clusters/aks_reconcile.png "External Cluster Reconciling State")

 ### Deleted Cluster